matomo-org/developer-documentation/docs/ab-tests/browser.md

 Testing variations can be cumbersome because variations are activated randomly and you always get to see the same variation.
 To test a specific variation you can append a URL parameter `?pk_ab_test=$variationName`.
 This will make sure to activate the given variation even if the experiment should not trigger yet because of a defined filter.
 It will also not track any experiment activation to your Piwik so your data is kept clean.

+If you are running multiple tests on the same page, you can activate multiple variations by specifying the variation names comma separated: `?pk_ab_test=$variationName1,$variationName2`.

 ### Tracking a goal manually

 When comparing different variations it is often needed to [track goals](https://piwik.org/docs/tracking-goals-web-analytics/)